Those involved with NILI come from a variety of backgrounds and specialize in a variety of areas including:

 Director, Northwest Indian Language Institute

 Janne Underriner is the director of the Northwest Indian Language Institute.
 She has been active with language preservation issues in the Northwest since 1996 when she began working with Elders in the Klamath Tribes’ language project developing curriculum and teaching materials for their community and schools.
 She co-founded the Northwest Indian Language Institute (NILI) in 1997.
-Underriner assists the tribes in developing language programs and writing curriculum, assessment and teaching materials.
-She worked with the Tribes to develop the NW Indian Language Benchmarks in 2000.
+Underriner assists the tribes in developing language programs, writing curriculum, assessment and teaching materials and developing language policy.
+She worked with the Tribes to develop the NW Indian Language Benchmarks (2000), the American Indian Language Teaching License (2001) and Native language policy in the Oregon University System (2011).
 She is a grant writer of language and educational projects for the Tribes and for NILI.
 Underriner is a consultant to Oregon’s Department of Education.
-Her languages of research are Klamath, Tolowa and Chinuk Wawa.
+Her research focuses on the relationship between language, culture and health; second language acquisition of indigenous languages; and the pragmatics of word order flexibility.
+She teaches Chinuk Wawa.

 Language Teaching Consultant